 Utilizing your new set of monthly-collected data, apply the previously mentioned formula [total users or downloads/total revenue] to each month of the year during which your app had performed.
 Now average together each month’s revenue per user to determine your app’s ARPU.

 Use your ARPU to determine your app’s value.
-Estimate and add onto your total users a prospective number of individuals that you are anticipating to acquire, perhaps based on current trends in user acquisition rates.
+Estimate and add to your total users a prospective number of individuals that you are anticipating acquiring, perhaps based on current trends in user acquisition rates.
 Now take your new total of users and multiply that number by your ARPU.
 The newly produced number can stand as a good estimation for the total value of your app.